Klosmi/html-basics/JS-basic.md

    ```

 - eg.:
-  *We have a function that call another function.*
+  *We have a function that calls another function.*
   *`function isRightTriangle(a,b,c)` can't give us an answer, it has to call `function square(x)`, and this has to call the `function multiply(x,y)`*
   *Then `function multiply(x,y)` gives a value and this function get removed from the stack, the value goes to `function square(x)` then the function removed from the stack, and finally the velue 9 goes to `isRightTriangle(9,b,c)`.*
   *And it starts over again.*